siddeshnyk/devnet/netconf/README.txt

 #
 # Please go through this prior script execution
 #
+#
+#
 ####################################################

+THE SCRIPT "bgp.py" is written for IOSXR platform.
+So execute the script on Cisco IOSXR device.

 1. Filter used to config are stored in the file bgp_cfg_all_data.txt ==> To configure all configs needed to bring up BGP.